debasish-raychawdhuri/tuimail/README.md

 ## Spell Checking

-TUImail includes a built-in spell checker that helps you write error-free emails:
+TUImail includes a comprehensive built-in spell checker with **466,550+ English words** that helps you write error-free emails:

 ### Features
+- **Comprehensive Dictionary**: 466,550+ English words from the dwyl/english-words repository
 - **Real-time checking**: Spell checking as you type
-- **Visual indicators**: Misspelled words are highlighted
-- **Smart suggestions**: Context-aware spelling suggestions
+- **Smart suggestions**: Advanced similarity-based spelling suggestions
 - **Personal dictionary**: Add custom words to avoid false positives
 - **Configurable**: Enable/disable spell checking as needed
+- **Performance optimized**: Efficient HashSet-based word lookup

 ### How It Works
 - Spell checking is enabled by default for Subject and Body fields